Thomas Nowa Photgraphy

 Rayya Liebich (she/her) is an award-winning Canadian writer and educator of Lebanese and Polish descent.
 Passionate about writing as a tool for transformation and changing the discourse on grief, she teaches creative writing classes to youth, and adults in Nelson, British Columbia.

-A finalist in seven CNF contests in 2022, she was Longlisted for the CBC Nonfiction Prize and is the winner of The International Amy MacRae Award for Memoir and The Federation of BC Writers Literary Contest (2022).
+A finalist in seven CNF contests in the past two years, she was Longlisted for the CBC Nonfiction Prize and is the winner of The International Amy MacRae Award for Memoir and The Federation of BC Writers Literary Contest (2022).
 She is also the winner of The Richard Carver Award for Emerging Writers ( 2019), The Geneva Literary Award (2015) and the Kootenay Literary Competition (2005).
-Her writing has appeared in The Journal of Compressed Creative Arts (October, 2022), Atticus Review (August, 2022), Poetry Pause (League of Canadian Poets, July 2022), WordWorks Magazine (The Federation of BC’s Writers, October 2021), The Capilano Review (August 2017), R.K.V.R.Y Journal (July 2015), Offshoots Anthology (Geneva, Switzerland, 2015) and elsehwere.
+Her recent writing has appeared in Geist (February 2025) Protean Mag (March 2025) Hippocampus (November 2024) and Room (Spring 2024).
 She is a graduate of McGill University (B.A English Literature) and The University of Victoria (B Ed.)